-When you click the IAE button on the front panel of the simulator, the chip outflow (disturbance) wout is automatically cganged at specific points of time, and the IAE calculation is started to be running for 150 seconds.
+When you click the IAE button on the front panel of the simulator, the chip outflow (disturbance) wout and the level setpoint are automatically changed at specific points of time, and the IAE calculation is started to be running for 250 minutes (simulation time).
 The less IAE you obtain, the better controller you are!

 Follow the instructions down to the left on the front panel of the simulator.